SuperOfficeDocs/superoffice-docs/docs/en/admin/import/learn/index.md

 > [!NOTE]
 > To import other data like projects, sales, currencies, post codes and red-letter days, you must use the [Import][7] feature in Windows Client settings.

-Here are some examples of various types of import:

 ## Import into empty SuperOffice database

-Do the following:

 * Import all company and contact data.
 Make sure you link all columns in the import to the correct SuperOffice fields and specify the correct [Import settings][6] to include all the necessary data from the import source.